AyrtonStout/Bamboo/README.txt

 -It is now possible to equip more than just weapons, though such gear does not yet exist -Rewrote the inheritance hierarchy to make equippable items implement items, and then items like swords and armor inherit from equippable items instead.
+-All stats that an equippable item gives are now included in the party panel -Fixed the missing Special stat from the party panel's display -Weapon attack values are now included into the combat calculations

 v0.39
 -Potions are now only usable on valid targets (targets that would benefit/ are alive)